The Construction Advantage

 5th Annual Women in Construction and Project Development

 In April, Bernstein Shur hosted over 175 women in the project development and construction industries for a networking event and panel discussion.
-Begun by Construction shareholders Asha Echeverria and Meredith Eilers, this annual event creates a rare opportunity for women in the construction and project development industries in Maine to network, discuss current significant issues, challenges and opportunities in their industry, build community, and share experience and knowledge about the industry.
+Begun by Construction shareholders Asha Echeverria and Meredith Eilers, this annual event creates a rare opportunity for women in the construction and project development industries in ME to network, discuss current significant issues, challenges and opportunities in their industry, build community, and share experience and knowledge about the industry.

 Five industry professionals gave PechaKucha 20 x 15 style presentations on a topic they were excited to share:

 - Maggie Stanley (Construction Administrator, CWS Architects)

 - Sara Mlynarchek (Assistant General Counsel, University of ME System) and Rachel Piper (Director of Strategic Sourcing, University of ME System)

 The Basics of P3 – Public Private Partnerships